-If there is no WiFi or internet for iCloud Photo Stream to sync photos among devices, or if My Photo Stream not working issue has exhausted your patience, how can you sync photos between iPhone and PC or other platforms?
+If there is no WiFi or internet for iCloud Photo Stream to sync photos among devices, or if the My Photo Stream not working issue has exhausted your patience, how can you sync photos between iPhone and PC or other platforms?
 You can use DearMob iPhone Manager.

-Step 1: Download DearMob iPhone Manager on Windows PC, install and launch it.
+Step 1: Download DearMob iPhone Manager on Windows PC, install, and launch it.

 Step 3: Once connected, click on "Photo Transfer" on the main UI of this software.
-Then, choose the photos you want to transfer from iPhone iPad to Windows computer and click on Export.
+Then, choose the photos you want to transfer from your iPhone or iPad to Windows computer and click on Export.